Print Options

 The MBA experience is not restricted to the classroom at Chicago Booth.
 Although Booth is not a case study institution, a substantial percentage of the total course work, depending on the student’s choice of classes, will consist of various kinds of cases and applied analyses as well as several opportunities to participate in experiential courses which provide hands-on learning with actual business challenges.
 Because of the school's location in one of the world’s major commercial centers, students meet business, economic, labor, and political leaders at the numerous lecture and seminar series held on campus and through alumni and friends in Chicago's business community.

 The school admits persons with a wide variety of backgrounds.
 The normal prerequisite is a four-year bachelor's degree, or equivalent, from an accredited institution.
-Students who do not have a bachelor s degree may apply to the school for special eligibility.
-Those interested in consideration for special eligibility must receive approval before an application is submitted and should, therefore, write to the director of admissions for further information.
+Students who do not have a bachelor's degree may apply to the school for special eligibility.
+Those interested in consideration for special eligibility must receive approval before an application is submitted and should, therefore, contact the associate dean of admissions for further information.

 Joint Degree Programs

-Chicago Booth participates in joint degree programs with several other schools and divisions of the University: the Law School; Crown Family School of Social Work, Policy and Practice; Pritzker School of Medicine; Irving B. Harris Graduate School of Public Policy; Department of Computer Science; East European/Russian, Middle Eastern, South Asian, and Latin American area study centers; and Committee on International Relations.
+Chicago Booth participates in joint degree programs with several other schools and divisions of the University: the Law School; Crown Family School of Social Work, Policy and Practice; Pritzker School of Medicine; Irving B. Harris Graduate School of Public Policy; Department of Computer Science; Applied Data Science; Biological Sciences Division; East European/Russian, Middle Eastern, South Asian, and Latin American area study centers; and Committee on International Relations.
 These programs allow the student to pursue combined programs of study.
-For more information on the joint MBA/AM programs in international relations or Middle Eastern, East Asian, East European/Russian, Latin American, and South Asian studies, contact the Committee on Joint MBA/AM Programs, The University of Chicago Booth School of Business, 5807 South Woodlawn Avenue, Chicago, Illinois 60637.
-For all other joint programs, write to the director of admissions of Chicago Booth and the dean of students of the appropriate school.

 Evening MBA students are required to complete Leadership Exploration and Development.
 This program is initiated during Launch, an orientation program, and continues throughout the program of study.